StevenJohnston/form-submit/README.md

 # form-submit
-Submit javascript objects in the form of a form
+Submit javascript array in the form of a form

 ##Methods
 ###formSubmit